 There’s a huge variation on the market but we only use Polyurethanes, which we often refer to as PU.
 We prefer Polyurethanes as they are easier to care for and better for the environment than PVC.
 The reason this is relevant when looking after material is that although PU is more breathable than PVC, it is still classed as non-porous so marks will generally sit on the surface.
 That said, it is breathable so heat and moisture means that a stain can penetrate the material if the conditions are right (or wrong!) for you.

-Mild is the order of the day when cleaning faux leather as harsh detergents will cause drying.
+Regardless of whether you have brown faux leather dining chairs, black faux leather dining chairs, or grey faux leather bar stools, mild is the order of the day when cleaning faux leather!
+Harsh detergents will cause drying.
 It’s a good idea to give the surface a regular once over to keep on top of general little marks that just build up with use.
 We recommend warm water with some washing up liquid and a non-abrasive cloth.
 Wring the cloth out so that it’s not dripping wet and wipe over.
 Follow up by drying off with a soft cloth such as a microfiber cloth.
 This stops general wear and tear and everyday marks from building up and making the surface look grubby.

 Clothes that are indigo dyed (like jeans) or strong colours can transfer onto light colours.
 Be sure to give this a wipe as soon as you notice it, as it’s the kind of stain that will penetrate if left.
 A quick wipe down with a baby wipe after use should keep this at bay.
 It’s the kind of stain that only becomes obvious once it’s been there a while and by then it’s generally too late.
 The regular once over will also help this.

 Anything you put on your faux leather, try on a hidden part first just to check that there is no adverse reaction.
 Test it, let it dry and then try on the visible parts.